-This project proposes a 10-foot multiuse path on one side of the roadway and a five-foot sidewalk on the other side of the roadway.
+This project proposes a 10-foot multiuse path on the west side of the roadway, a six-foot sidewalk from Schofield Road to Porter Road on the east side of the roadway, and a ten-foot sidewalk from Porter Road to McKinney Road on the east side of the roadway.
 These elements encourage non-motorized vehicle use along Avalon Road (CR545) to connect the Villages within Horizon West.